Huawei unveils Mate 30 series with no mention of Google

 Like the latest publicly available version of EMUI (EMUI 9.0), this new EMUI is chock full of features with varying degrees of usefulness, most of which Android purists can disable, ignore, or replace without inordinate hassle.
 One is a custom home screen launcher that lacks an app drawer on the default configuration; another is the use of SwiftKey as the stock keyboard, as opposed to Android’s system keyboard or Google’s Gboard.
 Two others are a low-power ambient display mode and a system-wide dark mode, and a “dark mode engine” that inverts the colors of third-party apps.

-Also new: A nifty AI auto-rotate feature that follows your gaze to rotate on-screen content in your direction.
+Also new?
+A nifty AI auto-rotate feature that follows your gaze to rotate on-screen content in your direction.
 It joins “multi-screen collaboration,” which lets you sync text, photos, texts, files, and more to a compatible PC.

-There’s gesture controls and a raise-to-wake function with EMUI 9.1, plus a split-screen view with a versatile screenshot-snipping tool.
-As with the P20 series, the notch’s appearance is customizable through software — to a degree — you’re able to “mask” it by blacking out the notification shade.
+There’s a raise-to-wake function, plus a split-screen view with a versatile screenshot-snipping tool.
+As with the P30 series, the notch’s appearance is customizable through software — to a degree — you’re able to “mask” it by blacking out the notification shade.
 And face unlock is present and accounted for, as is support for swipe and knuckle gesture shortcuts; Private Space, which lets you create a secondary device profile linked to an alternative fingerprint; and a suite of utilities, including a voice recorder, QR code reader, flashlight, and calculator.

-If you’re an Audi owner, you’ll be pleased to hear that the P30 and P30 Pro double as digital car keys — Huawei has teamed up with the automaker to preload an app (Connect Key) on both phones that unlocks your car.
-The Beijing company also says it’s worked with “major” treadmill brands to streamline fitness data sync, and it’s introducing a new and improved version of Huawei Share that can perform optical character recognition on photos, keep your phone and PC clipboards in sync, and cast up to 60 seconds of recorded PC footage to a target P30 or P30 Pro.
+Finally, if you’re an Audi owner, you’ll be pleased to hear that the Mate 30 and Mate 30 Pro double as digital car keys — Huawei has teamed up with the automaker to preload an app (Connect Key) on both phones that unlocks your car.

 Huawei Mate 30 Porsche Design RS